michaelsevilla/malacology-popper/paper/paper.md

 Second, C/C++ provides more functionality than is necessary since the snippets of interface code mainly set policies and perform simple operations.
 Finally, developing these interfaces in C/C++ has high overhead.
-The developer must learn how the OSD dynamically loads the shared libraries ({\it e.g.}, OSDs rely on a strict naming convention to find shared libraries), how to get their interfaces compiled using Ceph's \texttt{make} system, and how to debug issues that are not related to their specific interface ({\it e.g.} the OSD cannot find the shared library) - this learning curve is unacceptable for non-Ceph developers, especially since most interfaces are one-off solutions specific to their applications.
+The developer must learn how the OSD dynamically loads the shared libraries (_e.g._, OSDs rely on a strict naming convention to find shared libraries), how to get their interfaces compiled using the Ceph \texttt{make} system, and how to debug issues that are not related to their specific interface (_e.g._, the OSD cannot find the shared library) - this learning curve is unacceptable for non-Ceph developers, especially since most interfaces are one-off solutions specific to their applications.